whentojump/linux/samples/bpf/benchmark/with_tail_call/README.md

 ## Customize the BPF programs under test

-One can test their desired portion within the whole segment, with custom range, granularity and number of samples.
+One can test their desired portion within the whole segment, with custom range, granularity (TODO) and number of samples.
 This is achieved by providing extra arguments to `./generate_prog_list.sh`, which inturn will change `autogen/program_name.txt` and `autogen/program_size.txt` before actually building the programs.

 Usage:

 ```
+Specify the size of BPF programs to generate.
+Unit: number of tail calls.

-Usage: use default size (seq 100000 100000 1000000)
+Usage: use default size (seq 20)

        ./generate_prog_list.sh